-Chumphon is the third province we visited on our trip to the south of Thailand.
-We started off in Bangkok and have written this post ideal for first time travelers to this mega city.
-Our second stop was Prachuap Khiri Khan a quiet laid back town just what is needed after the busy chaotic capital city.
-You can read through our blog post for Prachuap Khiri Khan here.
+Our second stop was Prachuap Khiri Khan, a quiet laid-back town and just what is needed after the busy chaotic capital city.
+You can read our Prachuap Khiri Khan blog here.

 #1 Hat Thung Wua Laen Beach